 Fix an element $x$ in the cycle of $(N_k)$ generated by $f$.
 By definition, $\lambda$ is the least positive integer such that $f^{\lambda}(x) \equiv x \bmod{N}$.
 Since $m < \lambda$, then $f^m(x) \not\equiv x \bmod{N}$, otherwise $m$ would be the length of the cycle of $(N_k)$.
 Thus, $f^m(x) - x \not\equiv 0 \bmod{N}$, meaning $f^m(x) - x$ is not a multiple of $N$.
 Since we have already established that $m$ is a multiple of $\lA$, so $f^m(x) \equiv x \bmod{A}$ implying $f^m(x) - x$ is a multiple of $A$.
 Therefore, $f^m(x) - x$ is a multiple of $A$ but not a multiple of $N$.
 Hence,

 as desired. \end{proof}

 As the proof of Theorem~\ref{thm:main} suggests, we can split $N$ by finding a number $m$, if it exists, having the property that it is a multiple of $\lA$ but not of $\lB$, or {\em vice-versa}.
 Since the \qpfa\ is able to compute $\lambda$ in polynomial-time, we are left with finding $m$.

-The classical version of Pollard's Rho searches for a nontrivial collision among pairs of numbers in a cycle generated by a polynomial iterated function.
-Since Theorem~\ref{thm:main} gives us a nontrivial collision if we find $m$, we can replace the classical version's searching procedure with the \qpfa\, which gives us $\lambda$, followed by a search for $m$.
+The classical version of Pollard's Rho searches for a nontrivial collision among pairs of numbers in a cycle generated by an iterated polynomial function.
+Since Theorem~\ref{thm:main} gives us a nontrivial collision if we find $m$, we can replace the classical version's searching procedure with the \qpfa\ (which will give us $\lambda$) followed by a search for $m$.
 So, the algorithm we present next is a quantum version of Pollard's Rho.